 The Supplier shall not assign all or any part of the benefit of, or its rights or obligations under these Conditions (including but not limited to any claims it may have against Chargemaster) without Chargemaster’s prior written consent.
 Factoring by the Supplier is only permitted with prior written consent from Chargemaster.

-Notices under these Conditions shall be sent to Chargemaster FAO: Finance Director at Mulberry House, 750 Capability Green, Luton, Bedfordshire, LU1 3LU.
+Notices under these Conditions shall be sent to Chargemaster FAO: Finance Director at 500 Capability Green, Luton, Bedfordshire, LU1 3LS.